Dr L Lonsdale

 Associate Professor in Spanish, Fellow of The Queen’s College

 Multilingualism and Modernity: Barbarisms in Spanish and American Literature.
 London: Palgrave Macmillan, 2018.
-New Comparisons in World Literature.
+New Comparisons in World Literature (series editors Pablo Mukherjee and Neil Lazarus).

 The Routledge Companion to Iberian Studies.
 London: Routledge, 2017.
 Co-edited with Javier Muñoz-Basols and Manuel Delgado.